ImBradders/SpotifyDistributedSystem/Servers/Multi-UseServer/MessageProtocols.md

 Gets the full song list and sends this to the client.
 SONGS is followed by the first returned song and then further messages in the same format will be sent until the end of the list of songs is complete.
 Can also return "ERROR:No songs" if there are no songs in the system.

+### Get Recommendation

+RECOMMENDATION | The recommended song

+Sends a recommendation for what song the user could play next.

 ## Login Server